gis-yang/GIS-Yang.github.io/_pages/about.md

 and the College of Sciences GIS Cluster at the University of Central Florida (UCF).
 I work with [Dr. Timothy L. Hawthone](https://sciences.ucf.edu/sociology/thawthorne/) co-lead an NSF colaborative coastal mapping [project](https://www.citizensciencegis.org/nsfsmithosniandrones) supports [Citizen Science GIS](https://www.citizensciencegis.org/).
 This project is one of the earliest attempts to employ UAV mapping in coastal management and conservation across 23 degrees of latitude.

-I have multiple education backgrounds with a B.S. degree in applied mathematics, an M.S. in computer science, and an M.A. in GIS.
-I received my Ph.D. in Geography at the University of Cincinnati (UC) advised by Dr. Hongxing Liu.
+I have multiple education backgrounds with a B.S. degree in Applied Mathematics, an M.S. in Computer Science, and an M.A. in GIS.
+I received my Ph.D. in Geography advised by Dr. Hongxing Liu at University of Cincinnati (UC).

 My research interests are: **_GIScience, spatial statistics, UAV & drone mapping, citizen science, environmental and sociological modeling._**